mediafoundation/backend-example/README.md

 ```bash
 npm run init
 ```
+This command retrieves all data from the blockchain and stores it into the configured database.

 ### Execute the api (npm run init must be executed before this command)
 ```bash
 npm run startApi
 ```
+After running this command, you will see a message indicating that the API server has started successfully.

 ## Using the api
 ### Deals